 Day 2 of PLG Grand Slam 2018 saw the playoff teams finalized after catching up on yesterday’s unfinished games.
-However, due to rampant technical issues, PLG still weren’t able to stream any games.
+However, due to rampant technical issues, PLG still wasn’t able to stream any games.

-After yesterday’s 6 hour delay which ran into the early hours, there were still group stage matches to be played.
+After yesterday’s 6 hour delay which ran into the early hours, there were still group stage matches to be played at the PLG Grand Slam.
 While the group stage’s decider matches were indeed supposed to be played on day 2, the day began with the outstanding elimination and winners’ matches.

 See also: Our recap of day 1